jobiols/odoo-etl/etl/readme/CONFIGURE.rst

 To be able to configure the actions and test it, simply click it from the list of actions in the manager.

-Following is the details about the fields in the action model:
+Following are the details about the fields in the action model:

 - **Name** the name of the action which is usually filled automatically for the **Match and Order** previous action.